Extremal divisors on moduli spaces of rational curves with marked points: Counterexample to the Castravet--Tevelev conjecture

 Now, for a contradiction, suppose that the intersection of a general $2$-plane with $S$ is reducible.
-Then the plane curve obtained via intersection is the union of a curve $h$ of degree $m$ and a curve $g$ of degree $l$, for $m,l \geq 1$.
-Without loss of generality, $p_2$ is a point of multiplicity $m-1$ on $h$ and $l$ on $g$.
-But then $g$ is a union of lines through $p_2$. \end{proof} It is well known that the preceding two lemmas imply
+Then the plane curve obtained via intersection is the union of a curve $g_1$ of degree $m_1$ and a curve $g_2$ of degree $m_2$, for $m_1,m_2 \geq 1$.
+Without loss of generality, $p_2$ is a point of multiplicity $m_1$ on $g_1$.
+But then $g_1$ is a union of lines through $p_2$. \end{proof} It is shown in the next section that the preceding two lemmas imply

 \begin{Corollary} For each $k$, $D_k$ generates an extremal ray of the effective cone of $\M_{0,k+5}$. \end{Corollary}